microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Create a webview uri

 With those changes we can now use some Visual Studio Code APIs to create a URI pointing to the toolkit package.
-These API calls can get a bit verbose however so we'll also create a small helper function to keep our code clean.
+These API calls can get a bit verbose, however, so we'll also create a small helper function to keep our code clean.

 Create a new file at `src/utilities/getUri.ts` with the following: